Esben-Andreas-Madsen/GMD1_Ascendia/Log6 Final Game and Conclusion.md

 It was intended that every 100th platform should cover from wall to wall in order to create a safety net and also signify a change in the theme layout, however these platforms will appear sometimes ~10 ish platforms earlier and will only cover 80-90% of the actual game arena.

+* Jumping through platforms
+  It is possible to jump through the platforms and spam the jump button and then interact with the collider to jump before actually hitting the platform with the player models feet.
+This was originally something we considered a bug, but thought it felt natural to the state of the gameplay and kept it as a feature.